 - Is tightly integrated with the Platform.

-Below is a list of terms that will help you understand the key concepts and technologies behind Data Cruncher.
+Below is a list of terms that will help you understand the key concepts and technologies behind Data Studio.

 - analysis - A way of organizing notebooks, scripts, and files to meaningfully represent one unit of work.
 An analysis is an integral part of a project on the Platform.

-- Editor - The environment where you edit the analysis code and additional content, reference project and analysis files in your code and execute the analysis.
-Available editors in Data Cruncher are JupyterLab and RStudio (beta).
+- editor - The environment where you edit the analysis code and additional content, reference project and analysis files in your code and execute the analysis.
+Available editors in Data Studio are JupyterLab and RStudio (beta).